 -

-^^ usually just the SD and BE breakdowns anymore, sometimes if I am on the fence, I will just google "Davis Nogeira breakdown" or something.
+You should listen to the Sherdog Radio breakdown shows.
+They don't do them for every event, but you get three perspectives and from what I've seen they usually do pretty well.^^ usually just the SD and BE breakdowns anymore, sometimes if I am on the fence, I will just google "Davis Nogeira breakdown" or something.
 These independent guys come and go.
 Everyone jumps off the bandwagon as soon as there is a dip.
 Losing streaks can and do last for months at a time, but most people (self included) don't have the faith to stick to the plan during all of that, much less stick by someone else while they lose for months on end.
 I don't really look for bet breakdowns, just fight breakdowns.
 I make my own bet decisions and that is not really going to be influenced by anyone else... but I am open to how other see a fight going down.I heart cockComment

 -